-Revenues in fiscal year 2010 were \$2,694,163 lower when compared to fiscal year 2009.
-The lower revenues were due to decreased production of generator sets, principally for delivery to other defense contractors outside of the Company's prime contract with the U.S. Army, and a reduction in customer funded research and development.
-Revenues for replacement parts and short-term orders were higher in fiscal 2010 than they were in fiscal 2009.
+Revenues in fiscal year 2011 were \$930,837 lower when compared to fiscal year 2010.
+The lower revenues were due to decreased production of generator sets, principally for delivery under the Company's prime contract with the U.S. Army, and a reduction in revenues for replacement parts and short-term orders.
+Revenues from customer funded research and development were higher in fiscal 2011 then they were in fiscal 2010.

-In fiscal year 2010, production efforts to provide the Armed Forces with 2kW and 3.5 kW diesel operated generator sets provided approximately 83% of revenues compared to approximately 80% in fiscal year 2009.
-The Company's research and development contracts provided approximately 2% of revenues in fiscal year 2010, and approximately 11% of revenues in fiscal year 2009.
-Replacement parts and other short-term business including snowmaking equipment provided approximately 15% of revenues in fiscal year 2010 and approximately 9% of revenues in fiscal year 2009.
+In fiscal year 2011, production efforts to provide the Armed Forces with 2kW and 3.5 kW diesel operated generator sets provided approximately 84% of revenues compared to approximately 83% in fiscal year 2010.
+The Company's research and development contracts provided approximately 3% of revenues in fiscal year 2011, and approximately 2% of revenues in fiscal year 2010.
+Replacement parts and other short-term business including snowmaking equipment provided approximately 13% of revenues in fiscal year 2011 and approximately 15% of revenues in fiscal year 2010.

 Revenues from research and development are derived primarily from various prime contracts with the Department of Defense and sub-contracts with other prime contractors with the Department of Defense.
 In an effort to respond to Government requirements the Company has designed, integrated and tested diesel generator sets in the two to ten kilowatt power range.
 Since 2007 the Company has also received sub-contracts to develop military-grade control systems for diesel based fuel cell reformers.
-However, no assurances can be given that the Company will be awarded any additional research and development contracts or sub-contracts or that the Company will receive production orders as a result of any such contracts or subcontracts that have been completed or are in currently in effect.
+However, no assurances can be given that the Company will be awarded any additional research and development contracts or sub-contracts or that the Company will receive production orders as a result of any such contracts or subcontracts that have been completed or are currently in effect.